 We must avoid this.
 For that, we must brush our teeth in the morning and before going to bed at night.
-We must also clean our gums and tongue.
+We can fall ill.

 Neem or babul sticks are sometimes used for cleaning teeth.
 Some people buy tooth powder from the market or make it at home.
 Many people use a toothbrush and toothpaste.